Modern slavery statement

 Investec uses the following key performance indicators to measure the effectiveness of its approach to modern slavery:

-This statement, which will be reviewed annually and updated as required, has been reviewed by key stakeholders, senior management and has been approved by the Investec plc Board of Directors on 31 January 2018.
+This statement, which will be reviewed annually and updated as required, has been reviewed by key stakeholders, senior management and has been approved by the Investec plc Board of Directors.

 We reiterate our ongoing commitment to the Act and its underlying principals.